pollfish/docs/unity.md

 This line enable touch events to pass through Pollfish SDK.

-Also Pollfish requires Internet permission so please do not forget to add the following line if you do not already have it.
+Finally, Pollfish requires Internet permission in order to work, so please do not forget to add the following line if you do not already have it.

 ```
 <uses-permission android:name="android.permission.INTERNET"/>